T. and T.: Plot

 The opening voice-over has the premise.

 T.S.
 Turner was a city-smart kid fighting his way off the street, until he was framed for a crime he didn’t commit.
 Amy Taler was a young crusading lawyer.
 She mounted an appeal to put Turner back on the street, this time in a suit and tie, working as a private detective.
 Together they are—T. and T.

 The regular cast includes Mr. T, Alex Amini as Amanda "Amy" Taler, Kristina Nicoll as Terri Taler (who replaced her sister as Turner's new partner in 1990), and David Nerman as Danforth "Dick" Decker, the owner of the gym where T.S. boxes and, eventually, set his own headquarters.
 Other cast include Taler's secretary Sophie (Catherine Disher); Det.
 Jones (Ken James), who sometimes work alongside Turner and Taler; and in season two, teenage orphan Joe Casper (Sean Roberge), who lives with Decker.

 For the first two seasons, Turner lives with his Aunt Martha (Jackie Richardson) and teenage cousin Renee (Rachael Crawford), upon getting out of jail and cleaning up his life.
 In the third season, a new detective, Dick Hargrove (David Hemblen) assists the team.

 Broadcast history

 Airing on Global in Canada (then known as the CanWest Global System), the show aired in first-run syndication in the United States.
 However, the financial collapse of distribution partner Qintex in 1989 nearly saw the show cancelled, which put Nelvana on the brink of bankruptcy; in six weeks, the company managed to find a replacement syndicator, saving the show and the company.
 The series ceased production after 65 episodes due to economic reasons.

+According to television historian Alex McNeil, ABC reportedly rejected a $1 million offer by the show's producers to air the series's first episode immediately after the Super Bowl in January 1988.

 T. and T. is currently streaming on Amazon, Tubi, and Nelvana's official YouTube channel Retro Rerun.
 It is currently rerunning on the Canadian version of Adult Swim since January 2, 2023.